 He clearly sought to solicit sympathy.
 He spoke about his working-class parents and choked up recounting the day he met his wife, the daughter of a powerful Chicago alderman.
 He reflected on his feelings of inferiority at college where other students wore preppy "alligator" shirts.
 Touching on his political life, he portrayed himself as a friend of working people, the poor and elderly.

-Other times, when a prosecutor read wiretap transcripts where Blagojevich seems to speak clearly of trading the Senate seat for a job, Blagojevich told jurors, "I see what I say here, but that's not what I meant."
+a prosecutor read wiretap transcripts where Blagojevich seems to speak clearly of trading the Senate seat for a job, Blagojevich told jurors, "I see what I say here, but that's not what I meant."

 The government offered a starkly different assessment to jurors: Blagojevich was a liar, and had continued to lie, over and over, to their faces.